Amraphel

-In the Hebrew Bible, Amraphel /ˈæmrəˌfɛl/ (אַמְרָפֶל; Ἀμαρφάλ; Amraphel) was a king of Shinar (Hebrew for Sumer) in Book of Genesis Chapter 14, who invaded Canaan along with other kings under the leadership of Chedorlaomer, king of Elam.
+In the Hebrew Bible, Amraphel /ˈæmrəˌfɛl/ (אַמְרָפֶל; Ἀμαρφάλ; Amraphel) was a king of Shinar (Hebrew for Sumer) who, in chapter 14 of the Book of Genesis, invaded Canaan, along with two other kings (Note: Arioch king of Ellasar and Tidal king of Goiim) under the leadership of Chedorlaomer, king of Elam.
 Chedorlaomer's coalition defeated Sodom and the other cities in the Battle of the Vale of Siddim.

 Modern identifications

-Beginning with E. Schrader in 1888, Amraphel was usually associated with Ḫammurabi, who ruled Babylonia from 1792 BC until his death in 1750 BC.
+Beginning with Eberhard Schrader in 1888, Amraphel was usually associated with Ḫammurabi, who ruled Babylonia from 1792 BC until his death in 1750 BC.
 This view has been largely abandoned in recent decades.

 David Rohl has argued for an identification with Amar-Sin, the third ruler of the Ur III dynasty.
 Some suggest that Amraphel is a Semitic name that is composed of two elements, "Amar", which was also used by Sumerian King, Amar-Sin, and "a-p-l".
 John Van Seters, in Abraham in History and Tradition, rejected the historical existence of Amraphel.
 According to Stephanie Dalley, Amraphel was "[e]ither Hammurabi with an unexplained suffix -el, or Amud-piʾel, king of Qatna, with the common misreading of the letter r for d; possibly a confusion of the two names."